 Before Starting an Osteoporosis Exercise Program

 Whenever you begin an exercise regimen, you should contact your doctor for an evaluation and discuss the types of exercises you are interested in doing.
-Some movements may cause injury or aggravate current injuries.
+Some movements may cause injury or aggravate current injuries, especially high-impact exercises.
+Your physician may want to conduct a bone density scan before clearing you for exercise.

 Don't overdo it when you first start exercising.
 Your body needs time to build up strength and endurance; pushing your body to do a movement it's not prepared to do can result in injury.